davidgasquez/handbook/content/quotes.md

 * You enjoy a trip three times.
 Getting ready for it, while traveling and when you remember it.
 Good memories appreciate over time!
 * Extraordinary claims require extraordinary evidence.
 Carl Sagan.
 * The rabbit runs faster than the fox, because the rabbit is running for his life while the fox is only running for his dinner.
 Richard Dawkins.
+* Where all think alike, no one thinks very much.
+Walter Lippmann.